• Skip to primary navigation

 Instructions

-• To make your bean dip, drain and rinse your beans in a fine mesh strainer in the sink.
+• To make the bean dip, drain and rinse the beans in a fine mesh strainer in the sink.
 Add the beans to a food processor or blender, along with the other bean dip ingredients.
 Pulse or blend until you have a paste.
 Spread the bean dip in the bottom of a pie dish.

-• For the sour cream layer, in a small mixing bowl, whisk together your sour cream, mayo, and seasonings.
+• For the sour cream layer, in a small mixing bowl, whisk together the sour cream, mayo, and seasonings.
 Gently spread it over the bean dip layer.

-• Prepare your toppings.
-Rinse and pat dry your red pepper, cut out its stem, and cut the pepper in half.
+• Prepare the toppings.
+Rinse and pat dry a red bell pepper, cut out its stem, and cut the pepper in half.
 Remove and discard the membrane and seeds.
 Slice the pepper half into strips and then slice those into small pieces.
-Pat the cut up peppers dry with a paper towel and sprinkle them on top of the sour cream layer.
+Pat the cut-up peppers dry with a paper towel and sprinkle them on top of the sour cream layer.

-• Shred your cheddar until you have 1 cup.
+• If needed, shred the cheddar until you have 1 cup.
 Sprinkle the cheese on top of the tomatoes.

-• Drain and rinse your olives in a fine mesh strainer in the sink.
+• Drain and rinse the olives in a fine mesh strainer in the sink.
 Pat them dry.
-Slice up the olives into threes and add dot them over the cheese and green onions.
+If whole, slice them into threes.
+Dot them over the cheese and green onions.

 • If desired, you can garnish the center of the dip with a small mound of extra diced peppers sprinkled with green onion slices.

-• Store the dip covered in the refrigerator until it's time to serve.
-Serve it with the tortilla chips and enjoy!
+• Store the dip covered with plastic wrap in the refrigerator until it's time to serve.
+Serve it with tortilla chips, ideally the same day you make it.
+Refrigerate leftovers for up to four days.

 Nutrition